Toyota posts April U.S. gains, GM lifts sales outlook

 GM shares ended 1.3 percent higher at $23.31 on Tuesday, while Ford shares dipped 0.4 percent to $11.23.

+Hyundai and affiliate Kia Motors (000270.KS), which together rank fifth in global sales, reported solid gains in global sales on Wednesday.
+Hyundai’s global sales rose 8 percent in April from a year earlier, while Kia’s sales were up 13 percent during the period.

+Shares in Hyundai Motor dipped 0.19 percent and Kia shares were up 0.48 percent in the wider market .KS11 that was up 0.86 percent.

-Reporting By Deepa Seetharaman and Bernie Woodall; Editing by Gerald E. McCormick, John Wallace and Matthew Lewis
+Additional reporting by Hyunjoo Jin in SEOUL; Editing by Gerald E. McCormick, John Wallace, Matthew Lewis and Matt Driskill